LucasOe/mmultiplayer/README.md

 ## About This Fork

 Read the <a href="https://github.com/Toyro98/mmultiplayer/blob/main/CHANGELOG.md">CHANGELOG.md</a> to see what has been changed in this fork from the original mmultiplayer mod.

+## Building from source

+To build Client and Launcher:
+- `./build.sh` - Requires DirectX June 2010, MSBuild, Visual Studio 2019 and Git Bash.

+To build the installer:
+- `VERSION=X.X.X ./package.sh` - Expects a version to be provided by setting an environment variable.
+Saves and builds artifacts to `build/`.
+Requires Inno Setup and Git Bash.